 - Balance intimacy with welcoming.
 Intimate, personal sharing in worship services often excludes newcomers who don’t feel like they’re a part of the community, so think about how the elements in your service balance these elements.
 To do intimate worship right, you also need a small group, imposing a severe size limitation on your worship service.
 Choose elements that invite people in to programs in which they can develop real relationships with others in your community.

-- Keep an eye on justice.
+- Lift up the importance of justice.
 Our faith is at its best when we realize what we have to give to a world in need of our message.
 Many people are attracted to a faith that encourages people to live out their values in the world.
 Anti-racism, anti-oppression, and multiculturalism are important filters to use in choosing elements for your worship.
 Keep this in mind as you develop themes and topics for your services.

 - Create programs that are attractive to young families with small children.
 Include wonderful stories, and perhaps drama presentations for children.
 These worship services can be great opportunities for intergenerational time—if children are welcomed and encouraged to stay.
 Choose hymns that are easy to sing, and sing a lot!
 Excessively complicated hymns can leave out children and others lacking confidence in their singing abilities.
 Try to make some hymns child-friendly and take special care to teach the songs to the children present.

 - Have a somewhat predictable structure.
-Believe it or not, contemporary doesn’t mean that the order of service is radically different every week.
+Contemporary doesn’t mean that the order of service is radically different every week.
 It is comforting to many—especially those wary of coming to a worship service in the first place—to have something that feels familiar.

 - Think embodiment.
 How is your message embodied?
 Are people only encouraged to think, or are they asked to move, to feel, and to sense?
-Do people get to dance to the wonderful music?
 Are there portions that engage our eyes through visual stimulation?
 Sharing taste sensations is another idea for worship—such as through communions of different sorts.